-These inside out chocolate chip cookies combine a rich and fudgy chocolate cookie base, super soft and brownie-like centers, chewy edges, and sweet white chocolate chips.
-Easy to throw together, this is my base chocolate cookie recipe.
-They’re as loved as my chewy chocolate chip cookies and as unbeatably rich as my homemade brownies.
+These inside out chocolate chip cookies combine a rich and fudgy chocolate cookie base, the same we use for double chocolate chip cookies.
+Enjoy super soft and brownie-like centers, chewy edges, and sweet white chocolate chips in each bite.
+They’re as loved as my chewy chocolate chip cookies and as undeniably rich as my homemade brownies.

 Hello and welcome back to 2013 when I initially published this recipe.
 Now with updated pictures, clearer instructions, and helpful success tips, there’s no excuse not to try the ONLY CHOCOLATE COOKIE RECIPE YOU NEED.
 Wow, that’s quite the statement.

 In the past several years, these inside out chocolate chip cookies have climbed to the top of my most-loved cookie recipe list.
-Along with chewy chocolate chip cookies, drop sugar cookies, and oatmeal raisin cookies, this list is the gold standard of cookie recipes to try.
+Along with chewy chocolate chip cookies, drop sugar cookies, peanut butter cookies, and oatmeal raisin cookies, this is the gold standard of cookie dough recipes to try.

 What Are Inside Out Chocolate Chip Cookies?